SylonZero/Dlog/README.md

 - `constructor`: Initializes the Dlog instance.
 - `logMessage(namespace, args, logType)`: Internal method for logging messages.
-- `namespace(namespace)`: Creates a logging interface for a specific namespace.
+- `namespace(namespace, style)`: Creates a logging interface for a specific namespace with optional style attributes.
 - `deactivateAllNamespaces()`: Deactivates all namespaces, preventing their logs from being output.
 - `toggleGlobalSilence(silence = true)`: Toggles the global silence flag.
+- `disableColorUsage(disable = true)`: Turns off the use of custom colors in the log output.
+- `setDefaultColor(color = '#000000')`: Sets the default color to use when custom colors have been disabled.

 ## Contributing